First time strata owners

 It is important to consider the lifestyle and financial responsibilities when deciding if strata living is the right choice for you.

 Strata developments are in many ways micro communities that require working with your neighbours to manage your strata corporation and common property under the democratic framework of strata legislation.
 The strata corporation will have bylaws and rules, which affect the strata lot owners’ rights and responsibilities and set out what the strata corporation will be like to live in.
 Different strata will often have different bylaws and rules.

-Your financial responsibilities are similar to owning a house, but strata owners also share common expenses for property and assets they own with other strata lot owners.
+The financial responsibilities for owning a strata property are similar to owning a house, but strata owners also share common expenses for property and assets they own with other strata lot owners including repair and maintenance and strata corporation insurance.
 Strata owners must pay strata fees and sometimes special levies.